Create a bespoke document in minutes, or upload and review your own.

 What are the different types of Information Security Policy?

-- It Security Audit Policy: Outlines procedures for conducting regular security assessments and evaluations of IT systems, ensuring ongoing compliance with security standards and identifying potential vulnerabilities.
+- It Security Audit Policy: Establishes rules for regular security assessments and compliance checks

 Who should typically use an Information Security Policy?